williammasonjones/labs/01-08/questions.md

 You should push what you have by Monday at 8am.
 **Incomplete work that is on time and later refined is preferred to late work that is complete and bug-free.**

+## FAQ (based on questions)

+* I would prefer you submit the script as one file and prompt the user for different options (e.g. computer or human 2nd player, hard mode, etc.)

+* Please do not use Classes for this assignment.
+It is possible we will revisit it once we have learned classes next week.

 ## Objectives

 ### Learning Objectives